-initially set to mesosystem-condom-encouragement, i.e. how much of their upbringing encouraged safe sex.
+how much of their upbringing encouraged safe sex.
 These views might consist of parents' beliefs, life experiences, religious attitudes, etc. hence why/so The initial average population value is set with the avg-mesosystem-condom-encouragement [slider 0-100].
-A derivative variable which would be [100 - certainty] would be willingness to change their attitude. … however… bring up that certainty is independent of extremity, polarity, or strength of attitude..;. its more of an emotional attachment to it, and influences resistance to change it. …. how emotionally attached/strongly an agent feels about their opinion/attitude
+A derivative variable which would be [100 - certainty] would be willingness to change their attitude.

-certainty - likelihood/degree to which attitude changes is inversely proportional to certainty

-100 - certainty = likelihood/willingness to change attitude